 The current fair market value (FMV) of the property must be determined.
-The FMV of the property can be obtained via formal appraisal by a licensed appraiser.
+The FMV of the property may be obtained via formal appraisal by a licensed appraiser.
 However, a formal appraisal is not necessary for a voluntary acquisition.
-The UGLG must simply obtain a determination of FMV by a person with knowledge of the current local real estate market.
+The UGLG/buyer must obtain a determination of FMV by a person with knowledge of/expertise in the current local real estate market in lieu of obtaining an appraisal.